durubata/appmint-doc/README.md

-# ContentMint AppEngine API Documentation
+# Appmint AppEngine API Documentation

 Welcome to the ContentMint AppEngine API documentation.
 This comprehensive guide provides detailed information about all available API endpoints, data models, and usage examples.